ITS provides online teaching and remote work guidance for the following:

-- Key Tools: Microsoft Teams, Zoom, OneDrive, Outlook Email, and Calendar
+- Online Collaboration Tools: Microsoft Teams, Zoom, OneDrive, Outlook Email, and Calendar

 - Internet Connection: Tips to ensure internet quality and connectivity.

-- Phone: Tips for forwarding calls from campus.
+- Telephone: Tips for making and receiving phone calls from campus.

 - Security: CCU security tips, including beware of phishing.
 Always verify before you trust.